Philip Rivers: 2013 season

 Rivers's combined 35 interceptions the two previous seasons led many to wonder whether he was injured or if his career was on the decline.
 Only two offensive coaches returned in 2013 in an overhauled coaching staff led by new head coach Mike McCoy, and a revamped offensive system had Rivers release the ball earlier and taking what opposing defenses conceded.
 In their Week 2 win over the Philadelphia Eagles, he threw for 419 yards and three touchdowns.
 In their Week 4 win over the Dallas Cowboys, Rivers set an NFL record for completion percentage (83%) for a quarterback who also threw for over 400 yards (401), three touchdowns, and one interception.
 In Week 7, Rivers surpassed 30,000 career yards passing.
 Rivers was also selected to the Pro Bowl for the fifth time in his career.
 In Week 17, against the Kansas City Chiefs, Rivers led a fourth quarter and overtime comeback to win the game, and clinch the 6th seed in the AFC playoffs.

 During the Chargers season-ending four-game winning streak, Rivers completed 67.3 percent of his passes with nine touchdowns and a 142.6 rating.
 He finished the season completing 378 of 544 passes (69.5 percent) for 4,478 yards, 32 touchdowns and just 11 interceptions; his 105.5 passer rating tied his career high from 2008.
 With the Chargers having a capable running attack, an adjusted offensive line, and an improved defense, Rivers was not pressured to force his throws, and he led all quarterbacks in the league with a 49.4 third-down conversion rate when passing.
-He led the Chargers to a 27–10 win in the Wild Card Round against the Cincinnati Bengals before losing to the Denver Broncos in the Divisional Round, 24–17.
+He led the Chargers to a 27–10 win in the Wild Card Round against the Cincinnati Bengals before losing to the eventual AFC champion Denver Broncos in the Divisional Round, 24–17.
 He was named Comeback Player of the Year by both Associated Press (AP) and Pro Football Writers Association (PFWA).
 He was ranked 34th by his fellow players on the NFL Top 100 Players of 2014.